biomurph/Mouse/README.md

 goto `File > Examples > Mousey > OpenMouse` to find the sketch that runs on OpenMouse.

 # Use Your Mouse
-This open-source computer mouse is buit around an ATmega32u4 with the Arduino Leonardo bootloader.
+This open-source computer mouse is built around an ATmega32u4 with the Arduino Leonardo bootloader.
 It has already been programmed with the example sketch from the Mousey library.
 There are two modes of operation HID and Not-HID.
 Modes are selected using the slide switch on the left side of the mouse.

 ## HID Mode
 When the slide switch is on the side closest to the pad per hole prototyping area (aka DOWN), the mouse is in HID mode.
 When plugged into a micro USB cable, the mouse will read the sensors (wheel, buttons, optical sensor), and function just like a mouse attached to your computer!